 SMPS vs SCR: The Basics

-“What changes is the frequency and the manpower that goes into it.
-Ultimately, both SMPS and SCR rectifiers are equally susceptible to the environment and misuse by a cost perspective.
-When you compare the systems financially, they are almost identical in the rate of degradation per dollar to fix it,” Schieffer states.
+What does change depending on the rectifier is the frequency and manpower that goes into the repairs.
+Ultimately, both SMPS and SCR rectifiers are equally susceptible to the environment and when you compare the systems cost-wise, they are almost identical in the rate of degradation per dollar to fix it.

 So, the main questions you should be asking yourself when considering SMPS vs SCR rectifiers are: